What is Naproxen and what is it used for?

 • Rashes – sometimes you might notice a rash, taking an antihistamine can help it go away

-There are some more serious side effects such as a stomach ulcer which will cause severe heartburn, red or brown vomit that can look like coffee grounds, dark brown or black stools that looks like tar.
+There are some more serious side effects such as stomach ulcers which may cause heartburn/indigestion, red or brown vomit that can look like coffee grounds and dark brown or black stools that looks like tar.
 If you get any of these, you need to speak to a doctor immediately or go to the nearest A&E. Naproxen might also cause anaemia which can make you feel faint or short of breath.
-If you notice blood in your urine or that you’re passing less urine than normal, this might indicate that naproxen is affecting your kidneys6.
+If you notice blood in your urine or that you’re passing less urine than normal, this might indicate that naproxen is affecting your kidneys, so please see a doctor6.

 Like I always tell my patients, listen to your body when things do not feel quite right, it is trying to tell you something.
 If you are experiencing changes in your body and they are persistent, get it checked out.